idrinth-thalui/core/dialogue/idrinthFollowerGiftsIdle.md

 ## Alto Vine

 - Thank you for the vine, I'll enjoy it.
-- It's weird, that you would part with a good vintage like this!
+- It's weird that you would part with a good vintage like this!